attractivechaos/kann/README.md

 * CPU only; no parallelization.
 KANN does not support GPU or multithreading for now.
 As such, KANN is **not** intended for huge neural networks.

+* No bidirectional RNN (achievable by manually unrolling RNN, but tedious).
+No batch normalization.

 * Verbose APIs for training RNNs.

 ## Documentations